ianstrang2/berkoTNF/src/components/admin/team/README.md

-# Team Algorithm Component Refactoring
+# Team Algorithm Component

 ## Overview

-This directory contains the refactored TeamAlgorithm component.
-The refactoring was done incrementally to ensure 100% preservation of existing functionality while improving code organization, maintainability, and performance.
+This directory contains the team balancing algorithm component.
+The implementation provides a modern, hook-based architecture for managing team creation and balancing.

 ## Architecture

-The refactored component uses a modern, hook-based architecture:
+The component uses a clean, hook-based architecture:

 - **Types**: All TypeScript interfaces and types are centralized in `@/types/team-algorithm.types.ts`
 - **Constants**: Configuration values are extracted to `@/constants/team-algorithm.constants.ts`